How To Do In-Store Shelf Testing

-By using advanced techniques such as biometrics, we can begin to delve into a deeper and more reliable understanding of how people think (for shelf-testing, but also in any other real-world scenario too).
+By using advanced techniques such as biosensors, we can begin to delve into a deeper and more reliable understanding of how people think (for shelf-testing, but also in any other real-world scenario too).

 Each of these metrics completes the view of the eye tracking data in different ways.
 If a respondent spends a lot of time viewing a sign or product, is that because it’s appealing or because it’s confusing?
 The levels of cognitive workload can tell you if they’re just confused, while the levels of engagement and motivation tell you if the respondent wants to approach further.